Associate

-Experience Cloud Consultant Exam Tips (Winter '26): How to Pass
+Experience Cloud Consultant Exam Tips (Spring '26): How to Pass

 The Experience Cloud Consultant exam tests your ability to design, configure, and secure Salesforce Experience Cloud portals.
 These tips focus on the licence types, sharing model, and Experience Builder configuration that make up the majority of exam questions.